States Consider 51 Bills to Restrict Chemicals in 2017

 States continue to consider a wide range of approaches and tools to address chemicals at the state level, from outright prohibitions and phase-outs to mandatory disclosure, labeling, reporting, and recordkeeping requirements, and compulsory product stewardship take-back programs.
 A few states are even considering more comprehensive chemicals management programs that mirror certain aspects of the amended TSCA.
 For example, a bill in Massachusetts would require state authorities to publish a list of commonly used chemical substances, designate certain chemicals from the list as priority substances every year, prepare assessment reports for these substances, and promulgate action plans to manage such chemicals and identify safer alternatives.
 This process resembles the new section 6 prioritization, risk evaluation, and risk management process under TSCA.

 As the U.S. Environmental Protection Agency implements TSCA reform, state legislatures continue to consider state-level actions to regulate chemicals.
-Therefore, industry should continue to monitor the latest development of state chemical regulation proposals.
+Therefore, the industry should continue to monitor the latest development of state chemical regulation proposals.